-- One bottle of 100% active kefir grains with fresh milk so that they can reach you safely.
+- One packet of 100% active kefir grains with fresh milk so that they can reach you safely.

-(1 tablespoon makes half a liter of milk kefir initially.
+(5 Grams makes 250 ml of milk kefir initially.
 Grains multiply with the passage and eventually, you will be able to make bigger batches.

 2. Shipping & Storage Information